wisdomfusion/api-dock/README.md

 # api-dock

-**API Dock**, a web application for managing and testing your APIs.
+**API Dock**, a web application for managing and testing your APIs and docs.

 # INTRODUCTION

+API Dock, a web application for managing and testing your APIs and docs, implemented using Python, Flask and Vue.js.

+# Prerequisites

+See `requirements/*.txt` and `client/package.json`.

 # INSTALLATION